Adjusting Your Diet After a Cancer Diagnosis

 • Use products that are low-sodium or have no added salt

-• Add an acid to food such as vinegar, lemon, lime, and pickles (Note: If you have mouth sores, this is not recommended.)
+• Add an acid to food, such as vinegar, lemon, lime, and pickles (Not recommended if you have mouth sores.)

-• Try using herbs, spices, seasonings and condiments such as cilantro, basil, rosemary, garlic, onion, mint, chili powder, cinnamon, ketchup, mustard or ranch dressing
+• Use herbs, spices, seasonings and condiments, such as cilantro, basil, rosemary, garlic, onion, mint, chili powder, cinnamon, ketchup, mustard or ranch dressing

 • Marinate foods in sweet or tangy flavors, such as pineapple, lemon, lime, orange, vinegars, mustard, honey, teriyaki and soy sauce